Fukushima nuclear accident (Unit 1 Reactor): Cooling problems and radioactivity release

 By midnight, water levels in the reactor were falling and TEPCO gave warnings of the possibility of radioactive releases.
 In the early hours of 12 March, TEPCO reported that radiation levels were rising in the turbine building for Unit 1.
 Operators were considering venting some of the mounting pressure into the atmosphere, which could result in the release of some radioactivity.
 Later that morning, Chief Cabinet Secretary Yukio Edano stated that the amount of potential radiation would be small and that the prevailing winds were blowing out to sea.
 Pressure inside Unit 1 continued to rise.
 At 05:30 JST, it had reached 820 kPa, 2.1 times normal.
 After isolation cooling had ceased to operate, TEPCO started relieving pressure and injecting water.
 One employee working inside Unit 1 at this time received a radiation dose of 106 mSv and was later sent to a hospital to have his condition assessed.

 Without electricity, needed for water pumps and ventilation fans, rising heat within the containment area led to increasing pressure.
 In a press release on 12 March at 07:00 JST, TEPCO stated, "Measurement of radioactive material (iodine-131, etc.) by monitoring car indicates increasing value compared to normal level.
 One of the monitoring posts is also indicating higher than normal level."
 Dose rates recorded on the main gate rose from 69 n Gy/h (for gamma radiation, equivalent to 69 nSv/h) at 04:00 JST, 12 March, to 866 nGy/h 40 minutes later, before hitting a peak of 0.3855 mSv/h at 10:30 JST.
 At 13:30 JST, workers detected radioactive caesium-137 and iodine-131 near Reactor 1, a sign that water levels in the coolant system had dropped so low that some of the core's fuel had melted, after being exposed to the air.
 Cooling water levels had fallen so much that parts of the nuclear fuel rods were exposed and partial melting might have occurred.
 Radiation levels at the site boundary exceeded the regulatory limits.

-On 14 March, radiation levels had continued to increase on the premises, measuring at 02:20 an intensity of 0.751 mSv/h on one location and at 02:40 an intensity of 0.650 mSv/h at another location on the premises.
-On 16 March, the maximum readings peaked at 10.850 mSv/h.